Anupamaa

 Anupamaa is an Indian Hindi-language television drama series that premiered on 13 July 2020 on StarPlus and streams digitally on Disney+ Hotstar.
 Produced by Rajan Shahi and Deepa Shahi under the banner of Director's Kut Productions, it is a remake of Star Jalsha's Bengali series Sreemoyee.
+It is one of the longest-running Indian television soap opera.
 Rupali Ganguly plays the titular role and formerly starred Sudhanshu Pandey, Madalsa Sharma and Gaurav Khanna.
 Since October 2024, the series stars Ganguly with Adrija Roy (replaced Alisha Parveen Khan) and Shivam Khajuria as second-generation leads.

+The show revolves around Anupamaa Shah, a homemaker whose family has a low opinion of her and whose husband cheats on her.
+She gains more self-respect and becomes more independent.
+She navigates relationships and societal expectations while on her path of personal growth.

 Plot

 Anupamaa is a middle-aged housewife who toils for her family but is always insulted by her husband, Vanraj, and her mother-in-law, Leela, for being uneducated.
 Anupamaa's constant emotional supports are her younger son, Samar, and her father-in-law, Hasmukh.
 However, on her 25th wedding anniversary, upon discovering that Vanraj has cheated on her with his colleague, Kavya, she feels heartbroken and sets out to create her identity.
 Meanwhile, Anupamaa's elder son, Paritosh, marries Kinjal, while Samar and Nandini, Kavya's niece, fall for each other.
 Anupamaa and Vanraj divorce, and he marries Kavya soon after her divorce from her husband, Aniruddh.

 Anupamaa, along with Samar and Nandini, opens a dance academy due to their shared passion for dance.
 However, Nandini breaks up with Samar and leaves him forever because of her misunderstandings and insecurities towards him.
 Anupamaa later reconnects with her college classmate, Anuj Kapadia, who has been in love with her since her college days.
 Anupamaa eventually falls in love with Anuj, and they marry.
 Together, they adopt a girl, Chhoti Anu.
 Anupamaa struggles to balance her responsibilities between her two families.
 Amidst all this, Kinjal gives birth to a baby girl, Aarya, and learns that Paritosh has cheated on her, but they reconcile for the sake of their child.
 Anupamaa's daughter, Pakhi, marries Adhik, who is the younger brother and foster son of Anuj's sister-in-law, Barkha.
 Samar marries a rape victim, Dimple, who herself was divorced by her husband after her rape.